 At the AGM held on April 27, 2018, which were covered by notarial deed No. 54 of Ashoya Ratam, S.H., M.Kn., the stockholders approved for cancellation 1,737,779,800 shares of treasury stock by reduced the Company's capital stock.

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+For The Nine Months Period Ended September 30, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

 d.
 Subsidiaries